 New data suggests that Tennessee’s children are in the midst of a mental healthcare crisis.
 The state reports that children struggling with depression and anxiety have reached unprecedented levels and Tennessee has been ranked 36th nationally for child well-being.
 United Way of Greater Knoxville has determined that community alignment around early care and education, specifically mental healthcare access, is an urgent need.

-The event is part of the Unite for Change initiative and offers a new approach for bringing our community together to solve big social issues.
-Join the Hackathon for Early Care and Education to share your ideas … network and socialize … and together create sustainable solutions that ensure every young child in Knoxville has access to high quality, affordable mental health supports.
+The event was part of the Unite for Change initiative and offered a new approach for bringing our community together to solve big social issues.

 The challenge for teams: Develop innovative ways to increase access to mental health supports for young children and the people who care for them.

-Questions Teams will attempt to answer with their proposed solution:
+Questions Teams attempted to answer with their proposed solution:

 What is limiting access to mental health resources for young children and the adults that care for them and what can we do to remove that barrier